erenmuammer/ModernAR/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Copyright (C) Muammer Eren, muammer.eren@tedu.edu.tr
+Original work Copyright (C) Denys Hsu, cgtinker.com.
+Edited by: BLUESENSE (Contact: muammer.eren@tedu.edu.tr)

 <br><br>